about us

 Lab

-Storytelling and reading aloud to young children are the foundation for early literacy development and the single most important activities for later reading success.
-Our K-3 project integrates timeless and imaginative fictional stories, including folklore, fables, and contemporary stories, as told by a diverse group of master storytellers, into the online Learning Lab.
-The project fosters English Language literacy and social and emotional learning as it sparks kids’ imaginations.
+Storytelling and reading aloud to young children lay the foundation for early literacy and are key to future reading success.
+SPI’s K-3 project brings timeless and imaginative stories—including folklore, fables, and contemporary tales—to life through a diverse group of master storytellers in the online Learning Lab.
+This project fosters English language literacy and social-emotional learning while sparking imagination, curiosity, empathy, and a lifelong love of storytelling.

 4-12 Learning Lab